- Why instruct a surveyor?

 Eventually, as a result of those building works being so poorly undertaken, the only thing which could be done was to demolish and rebuild the property, for which the Harts had paid £1.2m.

-Why was the survey property so poor?
+Why was the property survey so poor?

 A primary issue which arose was that the surveyor had made assumptions about the presence of certain features, specifically that there was adequate damp proofing.